 1. RAG (Retrieve and Generate)#

-The default tool for all assistants.
+The default and most commonly used tool for all assistants.

 2. Web Search#